 **UPDATE 12/12/18: The ProRes PAD Export Plugin and the ProRes Insert-edit plugin are now both available for PC platforms using Adobe Premiere.
 More information on that here.

 We do have a solution that works.
 You can use a Cinedeck with your edit system.

 With a Cinedeck, you can go directly from your timeline to any of the Cinedeck supported codecs.
 That includes ProRes.
 You can also leverage insert-edit straight from the timeline to any of the insert compatible codecs.
 Some of the compatible codecs are ProRes, DNx, and XDCAMHD.

 ProRes is a very common codec used to encode video file.
 Each frame gets compressed using a different amount of data and results in every frame being a slightly different size.

 To do video inserts into a target file, each frame needs to be the same size.

-The CineX ProRes rewrap from VBR to CBR is a padding process.
-The re-wrap makes sure that every frame takes up the same amount of space.
+The rewrap is a padding process that makes sure that every frame takes up the same amount of space.
 It has no effect on the video essence and is very fast, much like a file copy.